 When you sell your house, the foreclosure process will stop in its tracks.
-You can try to find a buyer who can close quickly on your own, or you can call a professional house buying company who will always pay you a fair and honest price for your Salt Lake City house.
+You can try to find a buyer who can close quickly on your own, or you can call a professional house buying company who will always pay you a fair and honest price for your house.
 If you sell on your own or sell your house on the MLS to a buyer using financing, the sale could end up taking weeks or months to be finalized, and by then, the bank may have already foreclosed.
 With a direct house sale, you will typically be able to sell your house in only a few short days.
 And, at Gary Buys Houses, you probably qualify for our program to sell your house now, get your money now and move at a later date.
-Read more here about our program here.
+It is called our Sell Now now Move Later Program.

 Work Out A Deal or Loan Modification with your bank

 When you first realize you are having difficulties making your mortgage payments on time, call your bank.
 They would rather work with you then deal with missed payments and foreclosure.
 Look into a loan modification which is changing the terms of your loan.
 You might be able to refinance and lower your payments.
 If you have missed a few payments, try to set up a payment plan to get back on track.
 Some lenders will agree to forbearance, forgiving the missed payment and adding it on to the end of your loan term.
 Before you do anything drastic, talk to the bank first.
 They are used to dealing with these situations and will likely have a solution to help you.